123git2020/AugSBERT/results/mrpc/README.md

 # In-Domain Results on Microsoft Research Paraphrase Corpus (mrpc) Dataset

 F1 scores for binary classification are obtained through 4 different measurements.
-"sbert": the bi-encoder model is only trained on original dataset .
+"sbert": the bi-encoder model is only trained on original dataset.
 "Augsbert": the bi-encoder model is trained on augmented dataset.

 When the bi-encoder is trained with augmented dataset, it gets 0.5% improvement on all F1 measurements which is somehow negligible.